 The suffragist rhetoric of the vote being an “inalienable right” of all human beings (Catholic immigrants could not, after all, be denied the status of human beings) was replaced with the nativist-inspired rhetoric of protecting the country from the influence of the “ignorant foreign vote” by enfranchising Protestant, “native” women.

-The Catholic Church’s lack of support for suffragism in the 19th century, however, should be viewed apart from the above-described political power struggle—the Church expressed its misgivings about woman suffrage based on the merit of woman suffrage, informed by Church teaching, Sacred Scripture and Tradition.
+The Catholic Church’s lack of support for suffragism in the 19th century, however, should be viewed apart from the above-described political power struggle—the Church expressed its misgivings about woman suffrage based on the merit of woman suffrage, informed by Church teaching.

 Priests and bishops in the U.S., while not unanimous in their opposition to woman suffrage, saw, as the Protestant anti-suffragists did (see my post The Antis), that the enfranchisement of women would, as one priest said at an anti-suffrage meeting, “entail consequences fatal to the legitimate work and destiny of women.”
 To the Church, whose view of woman was mother or virgin, in the home watching over her family or in a convent watching over the world, woman suffrage was seen as a threat that would take her away from her true role.
 Further, the Church viewed suffragism as a daughter of liberalism which the Church condemned.